ALL ABOUT THE MUSICAL

 Character's Ethnicity: Any

 Speller #21.
-Last Year's champion of the Twenty-Fourth Annual Putnam County Spelling Bee, he returns to defend his title, but he finds puberty hitting at an inopportune moment.
-He is strong willed, competitive and ambitious.
-An athletic, social, boy scout, he returns to defend his title, but he finds puberty hitting at an inopportune moment.
+Last Year's champion of the Twenty-Fourth Annual Putnam County Spelling Bee.
+Confident, strong willed, competitive and ambitious.
+A social and athletic boy scout, he returns to defend his title, expecting things will come easily to him.
+Lately though, he's been going through some weird changes, and things are slipping out of his control.
+He finds puberty hitting at an inopportune moment.

 SKILLS: This role has some of the most difficult singing in the show and requires long sustained high notes.